BRIEF-Daiichi Kasei to offer off-floor distribution of 300,000 shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says the company to offer an off-floor distribution of 300,000 shares on Tokyo Stock Exchange on March 16
+* Says it will offer an off-floor distribution of 300,000 shares on Tokyo Stock Exchange from March 16 to March 17

 * Says the limitation for purchase the distribution is up to 500 shares for each customer